 CEO Succession Gap and Firm Performance

-This paper examines the effect of a CEO succession gap on subsequent firm performance.
+In this study, we examine the effect of succession-induced gaps in CEO characteristics on subsequent firm performance.
 We show that a gap index constructed using differences in CEO attributes between the predecessor and the successor leads to deteriorating subsequent firm performance when the succession event itself is characterized as disruptive.
-Successors with gaps (i.e., differences from their predecessors) are more likely to make downsizing and business divesting decisions and bring with them a higher proportion of co-opted directors when there is a mandate for change.
-Overall, our findings suggest that tapping successors who bring in a new set of attributes that are markedly different from their predecessors is not value enhancing under forced succession and poor pre-succession financial performance.
+However, under non-forced succession and when pre-succession performance has been good, a change in characteristics contributes positively to enhancing subsequent firm performance.
+Further analysis of the channels suggests that radically different CEOs are more likely to bring with them a higher proportion of co-opted directors, make downsizing and business divesting decisions, and lead firms characterized by higher levels of post- succession strategic instability when there is a mandate for change.
+Overall, our findings demonstrate that tapping successors who bring in a new set of attributes that are markedly different from those of their predecessors are not always value-enhancing.
+This is especially the case under forced succession and when the pre-succession firm performance is poor.

 JEL Classification: G30, G32, J62, J63

 Suggested Citation: Suggested Citation